 A Community Garden, the Ultimate Transformation of Space!

 Of course, Enid Street Community garden is a gigantic example of turning ordinary spaces into green growing living spaces!
 Although, almost any vacant or unused space can be suitable for a community garden.
 Sometimes all that is needed is to approach the town or city council for approval.
-Our community garden happens to be part of a residential property.
+Our community garden happens to be part of a residential property that is taken care of a company similar to Trugreen Florida that offer their services to the majority of the States across the US of A.

 The garden is in the process of getting started, and it’s getting there fast!
 We just received our official ‘incorporation’ status, which means that we can now collect donations and funds from local businesses and grants.
 We also have filled all of the front yard garden beds and placed plants in most of these beds.
 The back yard garden beds (where the bulk of the community garden will operate) are in the process of being constructed and will be filled with horse poo soon!